-- When bullying has been reported, the following actions will be taken: - Staff will record the bullying on an incident reporting form and also record the incident centrally on Arbor and CPOMS. - Designated school staff will monitor incident reporting forms and information recorded on Arbor and CPOMS analysing and evaluating the results. - Designated school staff will produce termly reports summarising the information, which the Head Teacher will report to the governing body. - Support will be offered to those who are the target of bullying from the Key Workers in school or through the use of restorative justice. - Staff will pro-actively respond to the bully, who may require support from their Key Worker or through the use of restorative justice programmes. - Staff will assess whether parents and carers need to be involved. - Staff will assess whether any other authorities (such as police or the local authority) need to be involved, particularly where actions take place outside of school.
+- When bullying has been reported, the following actions will be taken: - Staff will record the bullying on an incident reporting form and also record the incident centrally on Arbor and CPOMS. - Designated school staff will monitor incident reporting forms and information recorded on Arbor and CPOMS analysing and evaluating the results. - Support will be offered to those who are the target of bullying from the Key Workers in school or through the use of restorative justice. - Staff will pro-actively respond to the bully, who may require support from their Key Worker or through the use of restorative justice programmes. - Staff will assess whether parents and carers need to be involved. - Staff will assess whether any other authorities (such as police or the local authority) need to be involved, particularly where actions take place outside of school.